 Her children Esme (12) and Starr (9) couldn’t agree more and love spending time outside on the deck.
 “We recently bought two new outdoor couches, so it’s a great place to relax after school,” they say.
 Even their little puppy Benny (7 months) is a fan of the garden, although Anna admits that had she known they were going to get a puppy, she might have done with a bit less mulch.

-Matthew Wilkinson from Zones Landscaping in the Waitakeres enjoyed working with a ‘blank canvas’ site and creating a fun and functional sanctuary: “The design incorporated a good mix of palms and smaller plants to surround the deck to give a full, lush coverage as the plants mature.
+Zones landscaping specaliset in the Waitakeres enjoyed working with a ‘blank canvas’ site and creating a fun and functional sanctuary: “The design incorporated a good mix of palms and smaller plants to surround the deck to give a full, lush coverage as the plants mature.
 This will create a beautiful green outlook from inside the main living areas of the home.
 The three Nikau palms in particular look fantastic.”

 The deck itself is made of vitex, which had to be oiled before it was installed.
 At approximately 38 square metres, it offers plenty of space for relaxing and entertaining.
 The vegetable tanks were a great addition to the space as they match the existing water tank in the backyard and create a visual link.
 It’s a functional solution that allows Anna to grow anything from parsley and mint through to lettuce and tomatoes.
 There is also a compost bin and a worm farm, providing great soil for the veggies.